 Whether you grew up watching Bugs Bunny, Mickey Mouse, The Smurfs or the South Park kids, you've probably wanted to create your own animated productions at some point.
 Fortunately, with 2D animation software you no longer have to spend years in art school or work as an intern at Disney to see these dreams come true.

 2D animation programs allow aspiring animators to create simple or complex animations, giving them the opportunity to explore this fun, exciting medium in an affordable way.
 With this type of software, you can draw, color and animate your creations to your heart's content.
-As you begin your search to find the right program for you, be sure to check out our articles about 2D animation software.

 Choosing The Best 2D Animation Software